Why Some People Struggle To Recognize Faces

 So, perhaps, it was the fact that in 1979, Choisser had to uproot his career and move away from his friends and family at 32 after prosopagnosia impacted both his personal and professional life, led him to seek out people with similar struggles.
 No wonder then that it puts prosopagnosics at risk for social anxiety disorder.

 Many years later, in 1998, Brad Duchaine learned of the community.
-He was then enrolled at a cognitive psychology-PhD program at UC Santa Barbara chose to focus his dissertation, and subsequently, much of his research on prosopagnosia — building, in time, a strong body of neuroscientific research on the subject.
+He was then enrolled at a cognitive psychology-PhD program at UC Santa Barbara.
+He chose to focus his dissertation, and subsequently, much of his research, on prosopagnosia — building, in time, a body of neuroscientific research on the subject.
 But, unfortunately, there’s no cure — or even treatment — for it yet.

 Related on The Swaddle: